 What is a reasonable expectation for these siblings’ futures?

 Daro: For the long-term prognosis, ideally all of these individuals would have the next decade of their life be much happier than the prior decade.
 They would find a sense of place, being secure about what they can do and come to appreciate what a nurturing network and social interactions can offer you in terms of mental health, physical health, their sense of self and purpose.
-These are children who have really been robbed of the basic positive socialization that children need to thrive and adults need to maintain their sanity.
+These are children that have really been robbed of the basic positive socialization that children need to thrive and adults need to maintain their sanity.

 Dubranksy: The Turpins’ new norm may not look like what we think of as normal because of the trauma, so it would be good if society withheld judgment on what their lives should look like now, what healing should look like.
 The goal of good treatment will be to find a norm for them that takes into account what their lives have been like so far, and I’m particularly thinking of the older ones, the 29-year-old.
 When this has been what you’ve experienced throughout your life, a comfortable, fulfilling, and hopefully happy life from this point forward for these children may look different from what most people would imagine.